Th3Sp00kyM8/starting-homelab-development/topology/setup.md

   - WAN → Router LAN port
   - LAN → Switch Port
 - Update firmware and reboot.
-- Warning: For the Protectli, there's a chance WAN & LAN will be switched during assignment.
-Reassign.
+- Warning: For the Protectli (using opnsense), there's a chance WAN & LAN will be switched during assignment.
+Reassign and rerun services so assignments save.
 - Connect to WAN port and open 192.168.1.1.
 - Set LAN IP to 192.168.10.1 and subnet 255.255.255.224
 - Enable DHCP on LAN, range 192.168.10.22 to 192.168.10.30